OmniLayer/spec/README.md

 Description: Properties issued with a [Property with Managed Number of Tokens](#new-property-with-managed-number-of-tokens) transaction have no tokens by default.
 After issuance, tokens may be added to the balance of the wallet whose address originally broadcast the property creation transaction.

 It is invalid to attempt to grant tokens on any property that was not broadcast as a [Property with Managed Number of Tokens](#new-property-with-managed-number-of-tokens).

-If you want to grant 1,000 tokens into your wallet for the property with an ID of 8 it would be X bytes:
+Say that you have a smart property whose ID is 8 and you have just reached a fundraising milestone for the project related to that smart property.
+If you wanted to grant 1,000 tokens into your wallet as a result of this milestone so that you could distribute them, it would be 40 bytes:

 | **Field** | **Type** | **Example** |
 | ---- | ---- | ----: |